series highlights Jack Reilly’s continued investigation

-into ambiguity of pictorial space in abstract painting.
+into ambiguity of pictorial space and illusion in abstract painting.
 Two-dimensional

-surfaces take on visual characteristics of dimensionality as thousands of brushstrokes are compressed into linear formats on shaped
+surfaces take on visual characteristics of three-dimensional objects

+as thousands of brushstrokes are compressed into linear perspective formats on flat shaped

 been compared to the complexity of Byzantine mosaics and the luminosity

 The viscosity of Reilly's paint mixture/concoction results in fluid, wet-looking and reflective surfaces.
 These densely-polychromed paintings are an evolution of Reilly's earlier shaped-canvas illusionistic work, incorporating a cross-pollination of painting and sculpture.
 They differ from his earlier illusionsitic paintings by actually appearing to be thick, three-dimensional objects, as opposed to flat, layerd planes contrasted against hovering lines and shapes.
 This work reappraises and comments on evolving issues that originated in twentieth-century abstract painting and continue into today's contemporary genres.

 Pictured above: "Basic Object" 42x60 inches, Acrylic on Shaped Canvas